energywebfoundation/ewf-zurich-upgrade/Upgrade Procedure/upgrade-procedure.md

 6. Determining transition block number (for Volta, at least 1 week in the future).
 7. Releasing communication of Volta upgrade to validators.
 8. Creating backups of archive/fast node DBs for both Nethermind and OE in case of disaster recovery needs.
-9. Temporary removal of non-operational/non-traceable nodes right before the fork block.
+9. Temporary removal of non-operational (validators not actively validating) and non-traceable (validators for which it is impossible to determine whether they have performed the upgrade) validator nodes from active validator set right before the fork block.
 10. Secure monitoring of the chain around the fork block time.
 11. Execution of predefined tests against Volta.
-12. Re-initiation of fixed validator nodes.
+12. Re-addition of fixed validator nodes back to validator set once ensured they are syncing properly with the network (might require node resync)

 ### EWC